 This nursing curriculum is designed for those persons who are graduates of a practical nursing program and who desire to pursue further study toward an Associate in Applied Science degree in nursing.
 The program is accredited by the National League for Nursing Accreditation Commission and has the full approval of the Alabama Board of Nursing.
+The Career Mobility (CM) bridge program can be completed in three (3) or four (4) semesters.
+Each student is required to provide documentation of 500 worked hours as a Licensed Practical nurse.

 Upon satisfactory completion of the requirements of the Nursing program, the graduate will be eligible to apply to write the National Council Licensure Examination and apply to a state Board of Nursing for licensure as a registered nurse.
 Legal requirements for licensure may be found in the Alabama Board of Nursing Administrative Code.
-Applicants who have been found guilty of any offenses listed in the Code may be denied licensure by the Alabama Board of Nursing.
-Any applicant who has had a criminal conviction, alcohol and/or drug abuse/treatment or mental illness must provide the Alabama Board of Nursing with a full explanation and the appropriate court/treatment records at the time of application for examination and licensure.
+Review information is provided in the Nursing Department Guidelines in regards to licensure and the Alabama Board of Nursing.
 The Alabama Board of Nursing will determine whether or not the applicant may write the examination for licensure and be licensed as a registered nurse.